SugarWong97/Godot4_StopMotion3D/README.md

 Once model files are loaded and stored as animation IDs.
 Now to play animation you can call one of the tree methods: play, reverse, random; as follows:
 1. **play**(_int_ AnimationID, _bool_ loop)
-⋅⋅⋅This trigger animation 0 (which is stand) to play all loaded models within .../stand/* .vox ⋅⋅⋅in a loop.
+ This trigger animation 0 (which is stand) to play all loaded models within .../stand/* .vox in a loop.

-⋅⋅⋅
-⋅⋅⋅Example:
+ Example:
-⋅⋅⋅**play**(0, true)
+ **play**(0, true)
-⋅⋅⋅

 2. **reverse**(_int_ AnimationID, _bool_ loop)
-⋅⋅⋅Same as play but in reverse order.
+ Same as play but in reverse order.
-⋅⋅⋅

 3. **random**(_int_ AnimationID)
-⋅⋅⋅A random order animation is always played within a loop.
+ A random order animation is always played within a loop.

 To stop animation call **stop()** which will reset mesh to animation0 frame0.
 In our case stand animation frame 0.
 Pausing an animation is done by **pause()** which will keep the running animationID and its current frame.